MRYingLEE/Seq2Seq/README.md

 This framework targets data scientists who wants to quickly start a time series forecasting model.

+I am trying to divide the whole workflow as the different steps and for different roles:

+## Data Explorary Analysis and Feature Engineering.<br>
+  This step is for a data scientist who knows the domain data well.

+## Model Design pre-defined models maintaniance.<br>
+  This step is for a data scientist who understands neural networks well.
+  BTW, an idea of models in file format is too difficult to be implemented due to possible subclassed models.
+So we can only have models in code instead of an external source.

+## Training and Hyperparameters Tuning.<br>
+  This step is for a data scientist who understand hyperparameter tuning well.

+## Forecasting/ Inferencing or Predicting. <br>
+  This step is for an end users to use.

 # What?

 This is a deep learning framework for time series forecasting.
 It uses Tensorflow+Karas as base.